Skip to menu Skip to content Skip to footer

 • Study of planetary entry flows with radiation and ablation.

 Opportunities always exist for the study of planetary entry in our impulse wind tunnel facilities, either with or without ablation and radiation.
 These opportunities relate to the particular planetary entry issues which are popular at the time.
-Currently, these include high speed Earth re-entry which is important for return from Mars in the future, giant planet entry for a planned Uranus or Neptune entry mission, Mars entry at large scale, and Titan entry for an upcoming NASA mission.
+Currently, these include high speed Earth re-entry which is important for return from Mars in the future, giant planet entry for a planned Uranus or Neptune entry mission, Mars entry at large scale, and Titan entry NASA's upcoming Dragonfly mission.
 The phenomena which is studied depends on the particular physical phenomena which is uncertain for the particular scenario.
 For high speed Earth re-entry, this is the interaction of radiation and ablation, for giant planet entry it is the study of the largely non-equilibrium post-shock flow, for Mars entry it is radiation at low temperatures as seen on the backshell of the vehicle or later in the trajectory, as well as turbulent heating due to the large vehicle sizes, for example.
 Students with an interest in these topics should contact Dr James directly at c.james4@uq.edu.au for details of specific projects.

 Supervision history